iifl-logo

 Code of Conduct of Board of Directors & Senior Management:

 The Board of Directors has laid down a Code of Conduct, for better transparency and Accountability for all the Board Members and Employees of the Company.
-All the Board members and senior management personnel have confirmed with the code as provided under Regulation 34(3) read with Schedule V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the members of the Board of Director and Senior Management have affirmed compliance with code of conduct of Board of Directors and Senior Management during the financial year 2022-23 and a Declaration in this regard is attached as Annexure 06.
+All the Board members and senior management personnel have confirmed with the code as provided under Regulation 34(3) read with Schedule V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the members of the Board of Director and Senior Management have affirmed compliance with code of conduct of Board of Directors and Senior Management during the financial year 2024-25 and a Declaration in this regard is attached as Annexure 06.

 Determination of Materiality of Information & Events:

 The Board of Directors has laid down a Policy for Determination & Disclosure of Materiality of Events and Information, the management of the company determines the material events of the company in accordance with this policy and discloses them for the investors.
-The policy is available for access at the website of the Company at https://www.cmlgrgroup.com/uploads/investors/1668775179olicy-for-Determination-&-Disclosure-of-Materiality-of-Events-&-Information.pdf.
+The policy is available for access at the website of the Company at https://www.cmlararoup.com/uploads/investors/l723040099olicv-for-Determination-and-Disclosure-of-Materialitv-of- Events-and-lnformation.pdf.

 The Board of Directors of the Company has duly adopted Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information and Code of Conduct for Prohibition of Insider Trading, pursuant to the provisions of Regulation 8 (Code of Fair Disclosure) and Regulation 9 (Code of Conduct), respectively, of the SEBI (Prohibition of Insider Trading) Regulations, 2015 and the SEBI (Prohibition of Insider Trading) (Amendment) Regulations, 2018.

 The aforesaid codes have been adopted with a view to regulate trading in securities by the Directors and designated employees of the Company.
-The Code requires pre-clearance for dealing in the Company?s shares, in excess of limits prescribed and prohibits the purchase or sale of Company shares by the Directors and the designated employees while in possession of unpublished price sensitive information in relation to the Company and during the period when the Trading Window is closed.
+The Code requires pre-clearance for dealing in the Companys shares, in excess of limits prescribed and prohibits the purchase or sale of Company shares by the Directors and the designated employees while in possession of unpublished price sensitive information in relation to the Company and during the period when the Trading Window is closed.
 The Company Secretary & Compliance Officer is responsible for implementation of the Code.

 Terms and Conditions for Appointment of Independent Directors: